AndrewPiroli/Batch-MAC-Tracer/README.md

-## Cisco Batch MAC Tracer
+## Batch MAC Tracer

-A WIP MAC address tracer.
+Find the switchport of MAC addresses on your network.
+Currently 2 plugins are available for discovery:

+ * ManualTracer - SSH screen scraping based.
+It's old reliable but has restrictions on when it can be used
+ * LibreNMS - new system that uses LibreNMS to find ports, a work in progress still

-## Requirements
+## Requirements and Limitations

-* Python <= 3.8
+ * Python >= 3.8

+### Requirements and Limitations for ManualTracer Plugin

-* netmiko
+ * netmiko library (install via `pip install netmiko`)

-## Known Usability Issues
+ * Not L3 aware, will not cross an L3 boundry under any circumstancs

-* Only works with Cisco IOS/IOS-XE devices (device type hardcoded to "cisco\_ios" and uses `show mac address table`, `show cdp neighbors detail`, and `show etherchannel summary`)
+ * Only works with Cisco IOS(-XE) switches due to fragile screen scaping templates and hardcoded console commands

-* Assumes password and enable secret are the same

-* Assumes login directly to enable/privileged exec
+### Requirements for LibreNMS Plugin

+ * requests library (install via `pip install requests`)
+ * A working LibreNMS installation with API access
+ * The port you're looking for must be polled by LibreNMS
+ * Work in progress, may return incorrect results